-Quick and easy: Simply enter the vehicle registration number of your Daihatsu and your post code, compare prices, choose a local garage and book your Radiator Repairs.
+No upfront registration required, simply enter the vehicle registration number of your Daihatsu and postcode, compare prices, choose a local garage and book your Radiator Repairs.

 A car radiator disperses heat away from the main engine block.
 A car engine works by burning fuel (whether petrol or diesel), and this generates a considerable amount of heat.
 In addition, a car engine has many moving parts; this movement creates friction, which in turn adds to the heat.

 Because a car engine must remain not too hot in order to avoid overheating and seizure, when it reaches a certain temperature the thermostat opens to allow the flow of coolant and water around the engine and back to the radiator, where it loses heat to the cooler surrounding air.
 The front grill of the car allows outside air to blow over the radiator.
 If the radiator gets too hot, for example on a very hot day, or when the car is stationary, a fan behind the radiator starts, helping to blow air over it.